Scattering in relativistic quantum field theory: basic concepts, tools, and results: Asymptotic Particle Counters

 where $A$ is any local operator and $f$ any test function whose Fourier transform has compact support in the complement of the closed forward lightcone (and hence in the complement of the energy momentum spectrum of the theory).
 In view of the properties of $f$ and the invariance of $\Omega$ under translations, it follows that $C = L^*L$ annihilates the vacuum and can be approximated with arbitrary precision by local operators.
-The algebra generated by these operators $C$ will be denoted by $\Cs$.
+The algebra generated by {finite sums and products of} these operators $C$ will be denoted by {$\Cs_0$}.

-When preparing a scattering experiment, the first thing one must do with a detector is to calibrate it, \ie test its response to sources of single particle states.
+When preparing a scattering experiment, the first thing one must do with a detector is to calibrate it, \ie test its response to sources of single-particle states.
 Within the mathematical setting, this amounts to computing the matrix elements of $C$ in states $\Phi \in \Hs_1$: